 I don’t know what resources to consult.
 How do I get help?

-All physical materials, including items normally available on the open shelf, will be retrieved by staff upon request.
+Most physical materials, including items normally available on the open shelf in the Reference Center on the third floor, will be retrieved by staff upon request.
 Researchers will need to consult our online catalog and other guides to find materials related to their research.

 Reference staff are also available to talk with you about what you’d like to research and how we may be able to help with that project.
 Please reach out to our reference department through the Contact a Librarian Form or call us at (312) 255-3512.

 Will I be able to move between the reading rooms?

 Reference staff will coordinate any visits that include requests for materials from separate reading rooms.
 When possible, we will try to set up materials in the same reading room; but depending on the type of items, you may be asked to move between reading rooms.

 Will I be able to move between my table in the General Reading Room and the computers and/or microfilm machines?

 We require notification in advance of your visit if you plan to use resources that are different formats (such as online databases and print materials) so that staff can clean stations between uses.
 Because capacity is limited, there may be restrictions on how long you can use the computers and/or microfilm readers.

 Backpacks, briefcases, or handbags larger than 12”x9”; bulky outerwear; or umbrellas must be checked in the lockers on the first floor.
 Bags (including handbags) smaller than 12”x9” are allowed on the upper floors.
 Transparent plastic bags for transporting computers, research material, and other personal items to the upper floors are available at the Welcome Center without charge.
 All items brought to the upper floors are subject to inspection upon exit.